-You will remain in the recovery area until the main effects of any medication wear off.
+You will remain in the recovery area for about 30 to 40 minutes until the main effects of any medication wear off.
 Your throat may feel numb and slightly sore.
-You may return to your regular diet unless otherwise instructed.
+You should not attempt to eat or drink until your swallowing reflex is normal.
+After this, you may return to your regular diet unless otherwise instructed.
 You may feel slightly bloated due to the air that has been injected through the endoscope.
 This will pass quickly.

+You may not remember any discussion with the doctor after the procedure, so it is important you arrange a follow-up appointment with your referring doctor to discuss the results.
 Occasionally you can get some mild heartburn after the procedure which normally will settle with antacids.
-If you have cramping, peppermint tea or Colofac may help.
+If you have cramping, then peppermint tea or Colofac may help.